ACT's new recycling facility

 Project description

-The existing Materials Recovery Facility was extensively damaged by a fire in December 2022 and the facility is no longer operational.
+The existing recycling facility was extensively damaged by a fire in December 2022 and the facility is no longer operational.
 The main shed is still standing and planned to be demolished and the remainder of the site is currently being used as a waste transfer station to accept recycling, and sort and store materials before they are transported interstate to other processing facilities.

 The new facility is a central part of the ACT Circular Economy Strategy 2022-25 (PDF7.8 MB).
 The circular economy aims to keep resources circulating in our economy for as long as possible, maximising the value of materials and reducing the need to use natural resources.